-- (c) committing to any proposed exposure to a related entity that is greater than, or equal to, 10 per cent of the ADI's Common Equity Tier 1 Capital. - 39.
-APRA may require an ADI to not proceed with a transaction that has been subject to the prior notification requirements in paragraph 38 of this Prudential Standard, or impose prudential conditions on the transaction or higher capital adequacy requirements on the exposure, if APRA is not satisfied with the ADI's risk assessment.
-Factors that APRA will consider include, but are not limited to: - (a) the ADI's assessment of the factors in paragraph 13 of this Prudential Standard; - (b) the adequacy of the ADI's systems, controls and resources to identify, measure, monitor, manage and report exposures and risks arising from the activity; and - (c) whether the transaction exposes the ADI to substantial contagion risks or hinders effective supervision. - 40.
+- 38. APRA may require an ADI to not proceed with a transaction that has been subject to the prior notification requirements in paragraph 37 of this Prudential Standard, or impose prudential conditions on the transaction or higher capital adequacy requirements on the exposure, if APRA is not satisfied with the ADI's risk assessment.
+Factors that APRA will consider include, but are not limited to: - (a) the ADI's assessment of the factors in paragraph 10 of this Prudential Standard; - (b) the adequacy of the ADI's systems, controls and resources to identify, measure, monitor, manage and report exposures and risks arising from the activity; and - (c) whether the transaction exposes the ADI to substantial contagion risks or hinders effective supervision. - 39.
 APRA may determine that an ADI is not required to notify APRA prior to committing to proposed transactions that are below a specified threshold, having regard to the robustness of the ADI's risk management framework.